Hisense M2 Pro

 Common Features

-• Both products have a thickness of 220 mm.
+• Both projectors share the same thickness of 220 mm.

 Main Differences